linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 If there was ever an investment structure that could have its cake and eat it too, it would be an LBO firm.
 LBO firms have any number of ways to make their money.

 First, consider how LBO firms gather capital.
-KKR for instance, received in 2000 a  $1 billion capital contribution from the State of Oregon pension fund for its newest LBO fund, the Millennium Fund.
+KKR for instance, received in 2000 a  \$1 billion capital contribution from the State of Oregon pension fund for its newest LBO fund, the Millennium Fund.
 LBO firms charge a management fee for the capital committed to their investment funds.
 The management fee generally ranges from 1\%$  to  $3\%$  depending on the strength of the LBO firm.
 On KKR's newest fund, for instance, the management fee offered to some investors is  $1\%$  per year.
-Given that KKR expects to raise between 5 billion and $6 billion, this would indicate an annual management fee in the range of $50 to $60 million a year.
+Given that KKR expects to raise between 5 billion and \$6 billion, this would indicate an annual management fee in the range of $50 to $60 million a year.

 In addition, LBO firms share in the profits of the investment pool.
 These incentive fees usually range from  $20\%$  to  $30\%$ .
 Incentive fees are profit sharing fees.
 For instance, an incentive fee of  $20\%$  means that the LBO firm keeps one dollar out of every five earned on LBO transactions.

 LBO firms also may charge fees to the corporation that it is taken private of up to  $1\%$  of the total selling price for arranging and negotiating the transaction.
-As an example, KKR earned  $75 million for arranging the buyout of RJR Nabisco, and$ 60 million for arranging the buyout of Safeway Stores.
+As an example, KKR earned  \$75 million for arranging the buyout of RJR Nabisco, and\$ 60 million for arranging the buyout of Safeway Stores.

 Not only do LBO firms earn fees for arranging deals, they can earn break-up fees if a deal craters.
-Consider the Donaldson, Lufkin & Jenrette LBO of IBP Inc. This  $3.8 billion buyout deal, first announced in October, 2000 was subsequently topped by a$ 4.1 billion takeover bid from Smithfield Foods Inc. in November, 2000.
-This bid was in turn topped by a $4.3 billion takeover bid from Tyson Foods Inc. in December 2000.
-Despite losing out on the buyout of IBP, as part of the LBO deal terms, DLJ was due a $66.5 million breakup fee from IBP because it was sold to another bidder.
+Consider the Donaldson, Lufkin & Jenrette LBO of IBP Inc. This  \$3.8 billion buyout deal, first announced in October, 2000 was subsequently topped by a\$ 4.1 billion takeover bid from Smithfield Foods Inc. in November, 2000.
+This bid was in turn topped by a \$4.3 billion takeover bid from Tyson Foods Inc. in December 2000.
+Despite losing out on the buyout of IBP, as part of the LBO deal terms, DLJ was due a \$66.5 million breakup fee from IBP because it was sold to another bidder.

 In addition to earning fees for arranging the buyout of a company or for losing a buyout bid, LBO firms may also charge a divestiture fee for arranging the sale of a division of a private company after the buyout has been completed.
 Further, a LBO firm may charge director's fees to a buyout company if managing partners of the LBO firm sit on the company's board of directors after the buyout has occurred.
 In fact there are any number of ways for a LBO firm to make money on a buyout transaction.